nus-cs2103-AY2021S1/tp/docs/team/gan-jw.md

 ## Project: DSAce

 DSAce is a desktop flashcard application used for teaching CS2040S concepts.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 4K LoC.
+The user interacts with it using a CLI , and it has a GUI created with JavaFX.
+It is written in Java, and has about 11K LoC.

 Given below are my contributions to the project.